hoodaddeveloper/HTML-CSS-Sandbox/README.md

-# 12_HTML-CSS-Sandbox_P1
+# 12_HTML-CSS-Sandbox
-Multiple files for more practicing HTML &amp; CSS part 1.
+Multiple files for more practicing HTML &amp; CSS.